Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Discussion

+Our projections at regional and local scales reveal a pronounced vulnerability in the Meghna-North Chattogram region despite the widespread distribution of TC tracks across the Bay of Bengal (BoB).
+Simulations suggest that the funnel-shaped morphology of this region frequently amplifies surges from TCs traveling north and northeast.
+These storms often move along the coast and reflect off the Chattogram coastline, which runs parallel to the longitude, depositing significant surge energy at the mouth of the Meghna River.
+Similarly, surges from storms traveling west also follow the Chattogram coastline, culminating in high surge levels in the Meghna-North Chattogram area.

+The interplay between the BoB's funnel-shaped morphology and the TC wind-field structure creates a unique and heightened risk for this segment, as highlighted in previous studies~\cite{as1998coastal}.
+While our assessment provides valuable insights for localized coastal climate adaptation planning and risk mitigation, it is crucial to recognize that the Meghna-North Chattogram region's vulnerability also poses significant risks to the substantial upstream population.

+The elevated storm tide risk under CMIP6 SSP5-8.5 (Figure~\ref{fig:fig3}) compared to CMIP5 RCP8.5 (Figure~\ref{fig:figs7}) is primarily attributable to the greater frequency and intensity of TCs projected under SSP5-8.5, given that identical SLR samples in both RCP8.5 and SSP5-8.5 simulations.
+Equations~\ref{eu_eqn1} and~\ref{eu_eqn2} (see Section~\ref{StatisticalAnalysis}) illustrate an inverse relationship between annual TC frequency and storm tide severity, as captured in the storm tide-exceedance probability curve.
+Additionally, Figure~\ref{fig:figs26} demonstrates that storm tide levels and exceedance probabilities are inversely related.

-TC frequency is notably higher under CMIP6 SSP5-8.5, as illustrated in Figure~\ref{fig:figa4}, with a median of 1.6 (CI: 0.6 to 2.3), compared to CMIP5 RCP8.5, with a median of 0.9 (CI: 0.5 to 1.4).
-Emanuel's~\cite{emanuel_tropical_2021} TC wind projections in Bangladesh show that TC wind intensity increases significantly more under CMIP6 SSP5-8.5 than under CMIP5 RCP8.5.
-The 100-year TC wind rose from 123 knots to 145 under CMIP5 RCP8.5 while further escalating to 168 knots under CMIP6 SSP5-8.5.
-Therefore, CMIP6 SSP5-8.5 projects more frequent and intensified TCs than CMIP5 RCP8.5.
+An increase in TC annual frequency for a fixed return period $T$ reduces the return period for the same water level, leading to a higher storm tide for that return period.
+Specifically, as shown in Figure~\ref{fig:figs10}, TC frequency under SSP5-8.5 is significantly higher, with a median of 1.7 (CI: 0.7 to 2.5), compared to RCP8.5, which has a median of 0.8 (CI: 0.5 to 1.2).

+Furthermore, Emanuel's~\cite{emanuel_tropical_2021} TC wind projections for Bangladesh indicate that TC wind intensity increases more substantially under SSP5-8.5 than under RCP8.5.
+The 100-year TC wind intensity rises from 123 knots under the current climate to 145 knots under RCP8.5 and further escalates to 168 knots under SSP5-8.5.
-Equation~\ref{eu_eqn1} and Equation~\ref{eu_eqn2} (see Section~\ref{StatisticalAnalysis}) show an inverse relationship between annual TC frequency and flood water level exceedance probability.
-Further, as depicted in Figure~\ref{fig:figa8}, the total water level and exceedance probability are also inversely related.
-An increase in TC frequency with a fixed return period $T$ lowers the return period for the same water level, which implies a higher total water level for the same return period.
-As a result, we posit that TC climatology change under CMIP6 SSP5-8.5 contributes more to the growth in coastal flooding than under CMIP5 RCP8.5.